Transport Helicopter Regiment 30: Structure

 The regiment primarily operates a fleet of NH90 transport helicopters, which are known for their versatility and advanced technology.
 These helicopters are equipped to handle a wide range of missions, from troop transport to medical evacuations.

 Operations

-Throughout its history, the German Army Aviation Regiment 30 has been involved in numerous national and international missions.
+Throughout its history, German Army Aviation Regiment 30 has been involved in numerous national and international missions.
 It first deployed to Kosovo in 1998 and left in 2008.
 In 2013 and 2014 the regiment was deployed to Afghanistan.
 In 2017 and 2018 it deployed to Mali.
 It was involved in desaster relief operations in Iraq, Turkey, Greece, Somalia, Slovenia, Austria and Germany.

 Training

-The initial flight training for the pilots takes place in Bueckeburg at the German Army Aviation Training Center.
+The initial flight training for the pilots takes place at Bückeburg Air Base at the German Army Aviation Training Center.
 Tactical training happens when the pilots join their squadrons and takes place in Niederstetten and different specialized training areas.